Sample FAQ: Nipple compression pain

 Nipple compression traumatizes the skin as it is stretched and pinched to form the line.
 It is also more difficult for blood to enter and leave the affected area.
 This is seen when the line is white right after breastfeeding.
 Both the folding and the lack of blood result in pain (nipple compression pain).

-The research on this is very limited but the nipple and nipple root characteristics, mouth shape, tongue movement, and suction strength probably all have a role (Sakalidis 2013).
+The research on this is very limited but the nipple and nipple root characteristics, mouth shape, position of the nipple in the baby’s mouth, tongue movement, and suction strength probably all have a role (Sakalidis 2013).

 3) Why nipple compression pain settles